pecknigel/learning-resources/open-tasks.md

 # Open Tasks

-Tasks available to work on in order to gain real experience while supporting the school.
+Tasks available to work on.
+Gain real coding and engineering experience while supporting the school’s growth.

-They’re rough notes intended for looking over when someone has availability.
+These are rough notes intended for looking over when someone has availability.

 Talk to Nigel if you’re interested in getting involved.